KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Issue: No image found.
 2. Deprecated: Found 'omxplayer' in file `README.md`: Try to replace it with `vlc`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Recommendation: Found 'require('http')' in file `node_helper.js`: Replace 'http' by 'node:http'.
-4. Deprecated: Found 'electron-rebuild' in file `package.json`: Replace it with `@electron/rebuild`
+5. Deprecated: Found 'electron-rebuild' in file `package.json`: Replace it with `@electron/rebuild`
-5. Warning: No LICENSE file.
+6. Warning: No LICENSE file.

 ## [MMM-Podcast2 by Ax-LED](https://github.com/Ax-LED/MMM-Podcast2)